Gulf Keystone wins UK court case over Kurdistan oilfield ownership

 The company's prize asset in Kurdistan is the Shaikan field, which is estimated to hold at least 12 billion barrels of oil - a volume which would make it one of the biggest discoveries made anywhere in recent years - and from which it aims to produce 250,000 barrels per day by 2018.

-Kurdistan, a semi-autonomous region of Iraq locked in a dispute with Baghdad over oil exports and payments, was once the domain of smaller companies such as Gulf Keystone but recently big oil such as Exxon Mobil (XOM.N), Total (TOTF.PA), Chevron (CVX.N) and Gazprom (GAZP.MM), have all moved in.
+Kurdistan, a semi-autonomous region of Iraq locked in a dispute with Baghdad over oil exports and payments, was once the domain of smaller companies such as Gulf Keystone but recently big oil such as Exxon Mobil, Total, Chevron and Gazprom, have all moved in.

 Excalibur's case was made against Gulf Keystone and Texas Keystone, a company founded by Gulf Keystone Chief Executive Todd Kozel, which holds a small interest in the Shaikan field in trust for Gulf Keystone.